Unfathomable-08/Unfathomable-08/README.md

 ### 👨‍💻 Full-Stack Developer Portfolio 🌐

 Welcome to my GitHub!
-I'm a passionate Full-Stack Developer skilled in both front-end and back-end development.
+I'm a passionate Full-Stack Web Developer and Applied AI Developer .
 Below are some of my projects that demonstrate my ability to build dynamic, interactive, and scalable web applications.
 Let’s collaborate on something amazing! 🚀

 ---